hyperjumptech/grule-rule-engine/docs/GRL_Literals_en.md

 'a quick brown fox jumps over a lazy dog'
 ```

-A string literal may contains white-space characters such as `space`, `tab` or a
+A string literal may contain white space characters such as `space`, `tab` or a
 `carriage-return`

 For example